 What Does the Closing-Out Process Look Like?

-Did you decide that you'd still like to close out your credit card, despite the drawbacks of doing so?
+Did you decide that you'd still like to close out your credit card?

 You can close a credit card account at any time, even if you opened it recently and process is fairly quick.
 Use the following steps: